-Your block contains many safety measures introduced both when the block was built and also in the years after to the present day.
+Your block contains many safety measures introduced both when the block was built and in the years after to the present day.
 This section explains these measures and the role they play in protecting residents from the effects of fire and smoke.

-pr es ek ar ro G of no a ind ek illu re pr tese are lights that are rovided in the protected acape routes.
-In the event of the ectricity failing they will stay lit and guide you along the escape oute and out of the building. enerally there are two types the emergency lighting.
-Some will be normally be lit but will have small green or red light that dicates they are working.
-If the ectricity fails they will uminate.
-The other type the mains lit and are on a rotected circuit so even if the ectricity is cut they will remain --- -- --
+Emergency Lighting These are lights that are provided in the protected escape routes.
+In the event of the electricity failing they will stay lit and guide you along the escape route and out of the building.
+Generally there are two types of emergency lighting.
+Some will not normally be lit but will have a small green or red light that indicates they are working.
+If the v

 Dry Risers A Dry Riser is used by the Fire

-- Brigade to get water to the
+- Brigade to get water to the and the

 floors of high rise blocks.
-On the
+On the the second s

-ground floor there is a Dry Riser
+ground floor there is a Dry Riser and trans

-Inlet that the Fire Brigade
+Inlet that the Fire Brigade The state

 connect their hoses to and water

 is pumped up the vertical pipe to

 each floor.
-The fire-fighters
+The fire-fighters 8

 connect up to the outlet to fight

 the fire on each floor.

 Dry Risers Inlets must have fire

-engine access within 18 metres of
+engine access within 18 metres of -

-the dry riser inlet so this area
+the dry riser inlet so this area -

 must be kept clear at all times.

-Protected Escape Routes The protected escape routes are designed to enable residents from every part of the building to reach the outside without passing through a higher fire risk area.
-These routes are protected by materials that will provide a minimum of 60 minutes protection from fire and smoke and will enable residents and visitors to reach a place of safety should a fire occur in the block.
-All walls, floors and ceilings protect the route and generally the only break is doors and even these also protect the route as they are fire doors.
-It is vitally important that the protected routes be kept clear of obstructions and combustible materials so that residents evacuating the building do not trip over bags of rubbish or discarded furniture.
-In addition, it would be extremely hazardous if any of these items caught fire in the protected escape route <image/>
+l 1

+Protected Escape The protected escape routes are

+Routes designed to enable residents

+from every part of the building

+to reach the outside without

+passing through a higher fire risk

+area.
+These routes are protected

+by materials that will provide a

+minimum of 60 minutes protection

+from fire and smoke and will

+enable residents and visitors to

+reach a place of safety should a

+fire occur in the block.
+All walls,

+floors and ceilings protect the

+route and generally the only

+break is doors and even these A DEC

+also protect the route as they are

+fire doors.

+It is vitally important that the

+protected routes be kept clear of

+obstructions and combustible

+materials so that residents

+evacuating the building do not

+trip over bags of rubbish or

+discarded furniture.
+In addition, it

+would be extremely hazardous if

+any of these items caught fire in

+the protected escape route

+making it unusable.